gr36/status-log/Readme.md

 ## Considerations
 This plugin uses on page javascript so there are a few things to bear in mind.
-- it takes a few seconds to fetch the data from the API and display this on the page
+- ~~it takes a few seconds to fetch the data from the API and display this on the page~~ No longer the case
-- if a browser is setup to blog javascript then nothing will appear on the page.
+- ~~if a browser is setup to blog javascript then nothing will appear on the page.~~ No longer the case

 ## Credits
 Thanks to Adam for creating such a great service in omg.lol.
 The statuslog is just a small part of the service, check it out [here](https://home.omg.lol).